Weichwerke-Heidrich-Software/bomnipotent_doc/content/server/setup/010_docker.en.md

           memory: "512M"
     healthcheck:
       # Check if the server is healthy
-      # Note that this call is the sole reason for allwoing http connections in the server config.
+      # Your TLS certificate is most likely not valid for "localhost"
+      # Hence the --insecure flag
-      test: ["CMD-SHELL", "curl -f http://localhost:8080/health || exit 1"]
+      test: ["CMD-SHELL", "curl --fail --insecure https://localhost:8443/health || exit 1"]
       # Interval between health checks
       interval: 60s
       # Timeout for each health check